2026 Testimony

 Read the full testimony here.

-SB26-119 - Aurhorize Local Electronic Ballot Return
+SB26-119 Authorize Local Electronic Ballot Return

 STRONGLY OPPOSE